mculig/libAnonLua/README.md

 ---

-**add_interface(string path, string LINKTYPE_ name)**
+**add_interface(string path, LINKTYPE type)**

-Adds an Interface Description Block to the pcapng file located at path with the link type set to the type corresponding to LINKTYPE_name.
+Adds an Interface Description Block to the pcapng file located at path with the link type set to LINKTYPE.
 Linktypes can be found at https://www.tcpdump.org/linktypes.html

+Example: add_interface("file.pcapng", libAnonLua.LINKTYPE_ETHERNET)

 **Returns:** 1 on success, -1 on failure